Fingerprinting Triangular-Lattice Antiferromagnet by Excitation Gaps: Stripe phase

 In Fig.~\ref{fig_gap2}, we present the field-dependence of the spectrum minimum in both regions, $H\!\leq\!H_s^{(b)}$ and $H\!\geq\!H_s^{(b)}$, for the three parameter sets and $g_{ab}$ discussed above.

 Our Fig.~\ref{fig_gap_exp} reproduces Fig.~3 of the main text on the linear scale.
 It shows the ``minimal gap'' together with the gaps at the M- and Y-points throughout the entire field regime for the $\bar{\Delta}\!=\!1$ parameter set and together with experimental data.
+We point out again that after $\bar{\Delta}$ and $J_2/J_1$ are fixed, the remaining parameters of the model, $J_1$ and $J_{\pm\pm}$, are fully constrained by the saturation field value $H_s^{exp}$ and the zero-field gap $E^{exp}_{gap}(H\!=\!0)$.
+There are no free parameters left.
+Yet the theoretical curve goes right through the value of the gap at 9~T with no fitting.